Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 It is concerned with delivering a project i.e. doing the actual software engineering.

 Project management is concerned with all aspects of a project including planning, executing, and closing projects, as well as managing change and risk within a project.
-Project management may contain Agile Software Development but will also cover the wider project aspects including It ensuring that a project meets its goals, timeline, and budget.
+Project management may contain Agile Software Development but will also cover the wider project aspects including ensuring that a project meets its goals, timeline, and budget.

 There are lots of project management frameworks.